What Does an Auto Mechanic Do? (With Duties and Salary)

 What does an auto mechanic do?

-An auto mechanic performs repairs and diagnostic tests on vehicles such as cars, vans and small trucks.
-Some will perform maintenance on heavy vehicles, while others specialize in off-road vehicles or parts such as engines, tires and brakes.
-Other responsibilities include:
+An auto mechanic performs repairs and orders diagnostic tests on vehicles such as cars, vans and small trucks.
+Some perform maintenance on heavy vehicles, while others specialize in off-road vehicles or parts such as engines, tires and brakes.
+An auto mechanic's responsibilities include:

 Performing routine vehicle maintenance, including part lubrication and fluid changes

-Checking each vehicle's computer and electronic system and repair or update if necessary
+Checking each vehicle's computer and electronic system and repairing or updating it if necessary

 Rotating or changing tires